idenisovs/timesheet/docs/completed.md

 # Completed things

+## Analytics View

+For those times when you need detailed insights, whether preparing a report, overseeing completed work, or tracking down a specific activity from months ago, the Analytics View will be invaluable.

+It will provide powerful tools for effectively managing and analyzing your data.

 ## Infinite Scroll

 Add Infinite Scroll option to Daily Activity View.
 It should help to deal with huge lists of activities.